 RESEARCH your city.
 Use the Internet and personal knowledge Grand Rapids (GR).
 Consider questions such as: Is GR a highly traveled city?
 What is the area geography - on a waterway?
-Are there large population movements? - area of high immigration/ refugees, tourism, college students?
+Are there large population movements? - area of high immigration/refugees, tourism, college students?
 Are there any special industries?
-Are there any special events?
 Are there any special resources (protective factors)?
 Are there any special needs (risk factors)?